simonmichael/hledger_site/Home.md

 Welcome to the hledger wiki!

-This complements the main hledger website and the reference manuals on [hledger.org](http://hledger.org) with the Cookbook - additional how-tos, tutorials, examples, freeform notes..
+This complements the main hledger website and the reference manuals on [hledger.org](http://hledger.org) with additional how-tos, tutorials, examples, freeform notes..

 You can find all content via the sidebar to the right.
 <div align=center>